SirPepe/forma/README.md

 ## Caveats

-0. This is more of an ongoing experiment, than a finished piece of software.
+0. This is currently more of an **ongoing experiment** than a finished piece of software.
-1. If you don't explicitly need an convention-based way to ease the process of writing form-associated custom elements, than this is probably not the library for you
+1. If you don't explicitly need an convention-based way to **ease the process of writing form-associated custom elements**, than this is probably not the library for you
 2. HTML dislikes nested forms (even when separated by shadow DOM boundaries) to such an extent the compliant parsers ([not Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1877971)) remove nested form tags in their entirety.
 Therefore `myShadowRoot.innerHTML = "<form>...</form>""` won't fly for this approach, while any client-side rendering technology that relies on the DOM without invoking the browser's HTML parser in a context-aware fashion works fine.
 Use Preact, uhtml, whatever.
+SSR is also not possible, but this should not matter for form controls.
 3. Be aware that your inner form controls value states will be handled by the library.
 Better not to touch them!
 4. textarea-like form controls (where the value is provided by the content between the tags) are currently not supported